jtdbod/Nanosensor-Brain-Imaging/README.md

 ---

-`analyzeROIs.m` - Main function for bulk processing a folder containing either ".tif" or ".spe" image stacks.

-Useage:
-analyzeROIs(filetype,frameRate)

-filetype - Use either 'tif' or 'spe' to designate the filetype

-frameRate - Enter framerate in units of frames/second

----

 `SpeReader.m` - Helper function for importing Princeton Instruments '.spe' image stacks.
 Obtained from the Mathworks File Exchange (see Legal below)

 ---